Submissions

 Please check our Copyright Notice for more information.

-How to Propose a Special Issue
+How to propose a Special Issue

 OSLS invites proposals for Special Issues arising from the IISL’s Workshop programme.
 The call is aimed to scholars who are interested in leading a team of contributors toward publishing a thematic issue about any aspect in the socio-legal field.
 We are especially interested in issues that address subjects recently not covered in the journal, and their themes shall fall within the field of socio-legal studies widely understood; for more information, please consult the journal Archives.
 The deadline for sending a proposal is mid-October.
 The Editor-in-Chief and his/her team will assess the proposals, and each group will receive an answer before the end of that year.